bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 <div class="note warning">
   <h5>Only first page is retrived for paginated RSS feeds</h5>
   <p>If a RSS feed is paginated, <i>NotifyBC</i> only retrives the first page rather than auto-fetch subsequent pages.
-Hence paginated RSS feeds should be sorted in descending chronicle order.
+Hence paginated RSS feeds should be sorted descendingly by last modified timestamp.
 Refresh interval should be adjusted small enough such that all new or updated items are contained in first page.</p>
 </div>